Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Tablet as Second screen
 - ✅️ Highlight video maker
 - ✅️ Extra Dim
-- ✅️ Samsung Health available in Galaxy Store
+- ✅️ Samsung Health available in Galaxy Store*

+*You still need a module to patch Samsung Health like [BlackMesa123's KnoxPatch](https://github.com/BlackMesa123/KnoxPatch/).
+Moreover, make sure Galaxy Store is not in Magisk denylist

+## ⚠️ Uninstall/Disable and OS updates
+Never disable this module because it may create big issues in the system.
+In this case, install again the module.
+If you have booted in Safe Mode you should reinstall it too.
+Never update One UI/Android version (One UI 5 -> 5.1, Android 12 -> 13) with the module installed, uninstall the module before doing the update and then install it again.

 ## Maybe...
 - [ ] Photo Remaster